 Raj Mandir is one of the best movie theaters in India and is an experience to visit.
 If you want to experience a real Bollywood movie then you should definitely take the time to come here.

 Food and DiningJaipur is an excellent city to sample authentic Rajasthani specialties.
 There are some great restaurants around the city that range is size and budget.
+Here's a great guide to what to eat and where in Jaipur.
 If you prefer your dishes mild, then it is best to find a place familiar with serving westerners.
 These restaurants are comfortable preparing food without the traditionally heavy spice that locals are comfortable with.

 Desert pastries are also available at food stands around town.
 The sweets are made with honey or sugar and can be quite sweet.
 They are a great follow up to a traditional Indian meal with all of its rich spices.